EAudreyO/Project-1/README.md

 - Update the Ansible hosts file to include the internal IPs of the target VMs.
 - Copy the playbook file to the Ansible control node.
 - Update the config file to include your internal ELk Ip address
-- Run the playbook, and navigate to http://<elk_external_IP>:5601/app/kibana or run curl http://<internal_IP_of_elk>:5601 to check that the installation worked as expected.
+- Run the playbook, and navigate to http://<elk_external_IP>:5601/app/kibana or ssh into elk-sesrver and run curl http://<internal_IP_of_elk>:5601 to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it? filebeat-playbook.yml and metricbeat-playbook.yml.
 Copy into /etc/ansible/roles.